David Wiese: Domestic career

 Wiese made an impact in his first domestic season both with the bat and ball playing for Easterns in the 2005–06 SAA Provincial Cup, scoring 526 runs at an average of 37.57 and taking 26 wickets at an average of 28.15 in nine first-class matches.
-He also received wide attention during the 2016–17 CSA T20 Challenge whereas few reports claimed that he delivered 173.8 kph in a match against the Knights.
+He also received wide attention during the 2016–17 CSA T20 Challenge as a few reports claimed that he delivered 173.8 kph in a match against the Knights.
 However, it was later revealed that the error had happened due to a technical glitch.

 Wiese signed up with Sussex County Cricket Club for the 2016 T20 Blast as an overseas player before becoming a mainstay with the club after signing a three-year Kolpak deal in 2017.

 In August 2017, Wiese was named in Benoni Zalmi's squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.
 He was part of the Tshwane Spartans which emerged as runners-up to Paarl Rocks in the 2019 Mzansi Super League.
 He was signed by Lahore Qalandars as a late replacement for Carlos Brathwaite during the 2019 Pakistan Super League.
 He later became an integral member of the Lahore Qalandars franchise in PSL due to his power hitting abilities.

 Wiese left Sussex in 2020 after featuring in four county seasons for the club as his Kolpak registration expired following Britain's exit from the European Union.
 In November 2020, it was confirmed that he would stay with the Sussex side as an overseas player for the 2021 T20 Blast.
 In December 2021, he was picked by Colombo Stars as a replacement player for Haris Sohail during the 2021 Lanka Premier League.
-However, after playing just one match in the tournament he pulled out of the tournament due to personal reasons.
+However, after playing just one match in the tournament he pulled out of the tournament for personal reasons.

 In the 2023 Indian Premier League Auction, he was bought by the Kolkata Knight Riders.